ReinerPing/Host-Discord-Bot-on-your-Phone/README.md

 <br>Now everything should be set up correctly.
 The last steps will be to create your js files.

-1. Create your main js file.
-With ```touch [Filename].js```.
+1. Create your main js file with ```touch [Filename].js```.
 The .js file extencion is important!
 I like to call my file "index.js", but it doesn't really matter.
 2. Open the file with the simple text editor named Nano.
 For that type ```nano [Filename].js```.
 3. Here you can insert your script.
 4. Save it with ```CTRL + X``` and confirm with ```Y```.
 Then just press "Enter".